neurodata/checklists/algorithms.md

 1. repeat the above 2 steps on the difficult simulation
 1. summarize performance on both settings

+## Synthetic Data Analysis

+Here, we will make a final pass over our algorithm with synthetic data in exactly the same format as our real inputs.
+Everything, down to the exact data structures used, should match the exact format the real data is anticipated to appear in.
+By this step, the researcher should know the format of the real data, and have an idea of how the real data will fit in to the algorithm.
+Also in this step, the researcher will think about how to best wrap their classes/methods so as to have as few moving parts as possible in the actual use of the algorithm.

+1. describe how you will simulate the population, using formulas as necessary, using your simulation developed above.
+1. define the minimum point at which the real data can differ from the synthetic data.
+This is the point at which you would load your raw data, and cannot in the scope of your analysis trace back ANY farther.
+1. plot synthetic raw data, as raw as possible, and verify that it matches the simulated data developed above.
+1. write a function that calls any moving parts to your algorithm, and accepts as inputs the minimum raw data.
+1. call function using synthetic population.
+1. generate plots to verify that the synthetic dataset performs exactly as expected, using quantitative descriptions wherever possible.

 ## Real Data Analysis